 \subsection{Lattices, building sets and nested sets}

-\begin{madef}[Lattice] A finite poset $\L$ is called a \textit{lattice} if every pair of elements in $\L$ admits a supremum and an infimum. \end{madef} The supremum of two elements $G_1, G_2$ is denoted by $G_1 \vee G_2$ and called their \textit{join}, while their infimum is denoted by $G_1 \wedge G_2$ and called their \textit{meet}. \begin{rmq} Since $\L$ is supposed to be finite, having supremums and infimums for pairs of elements implies having supremums and infimums for any subset $S$ of $\L$, which will be denoted by $\bigvee S$ and $\bigwedge S$ respectively.
-As a consequence, every lattice admits an upper bound (the supremum of $S = \L$) and a lower bound (the infimum of $S = \L$) which will be denoted by $\un$ and $\zero$ respectively. \end{rmq} \begin{madef}[Geometric lattice] A finite lattice $(\L, \leq)$ is said to be \textit{geometric} if it satisfies the following properties: \begin{itemize} \item For every pair of elements $G_1 \leq G_2$, all the maximal chains of elements between $G_1$ and $G_2$ have the same cardinal. \textit{(Jordan--Hölder property)} \item The rank function $\rho: \L \rightarrow \N$ which assigns to any element $G$ of $\L$ the cardinal of any maximal chain of elements from $\zero$ to $G$ (not counting $\zero$) satisfies the inequality
+\begin{madef}[Lattice] A finite poset $\L$ is called a \textit{lattice} if every pair of elements in $\L$ admits a supremum and an infimum. \end{madef} The supremum of two elements $G_1, G_2$ is denoted by $G_1 \vee G_2$ and called their \textit{join}, while their infimum is denoted by $G_1 \wedge G_2$ and called their \textit{meet}. \begin{rmq} Since $\L$ is assumed to be finite, having supremums and infimums for pairs of elements implies having supremums and infimums for any subset $S$ of $\L$, which will be denoted by $\bigvee S$ and $\bigwedge S$ respectively.
+As a consequence, every lattice admits an upper bound (the supremum of $S = \L$) and a lower bound (the infimum of $S = \L$) which will be denoted by $\un$ and $\zero$ respectively. \end{rmq} \begin{madef}[Geometric lattice] A finite lattice $(\L, \leq)$ is said to be \textit{geometric} if it satisfies the following properties: \begin{itemize} \item For every pair of elements $G_1 \leq G_2$, all the maximal chains of elements between $G_1$ and $G_2$ have the same length. \textit{(Jordan--Hölder property)} \item The rank function $\rho: \L \rightarrow \N$, which assigns to any element $G$ of $\L$ the length of any maximal chain of elements between $\zero$ and $G$, satisfies the inequality